-Demonstrates knowledge and understanding of microbiological surveillance including patient screening methods, organism typing and genome sequencing methodologies.
-Applies knowledge and understanding of microbiological surveillance to prevention and control of Healthcare Associated Infection (HCAI).
-Demonstrates ability to participate in managing outbreaks or significant cross-infection incidents in the healthcare setting.
-Demonstrates knowledge and understanding of the healthcare environment and equipment as potential sources of infection.
-Demonstrates knowledge and understanding of public health implications of specific communicable diseases and the importance of appropriate public health notification and intervention.
-Demonstrates knowledge and understanding of the publichealth aspects of vaccine-preventable infections and the benefits of vaccination.
-Demonstrates ability to advise appropriately on the use of active and passive immunisation, including in immunocompromised patients and in outbreaks.
-Generic Professional Capabilities Domain 1: Professional values and behaviours Domain 2: Professional skills Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Clinical skills (history taking, diagnosis and medical management; consent; humane interventions; prescribing medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team-working Evidence to inform decision CbD Mini-CEX ECE QIPAT TO MCR ES report FRCPath Part 1 DOPS
+- Demonstrates knowledge and understanding of Standard Precautions in Infection Prevention and Control (IP&C) and ability to advise on the appropriate use of Personal Protective Equipment (PPE). - Demonstrates knowledge and understanding of Transmissionbased Precautions in IP&C, including appropriate patient isolation and cohorting. - Demonstrates knowledge and understanding of microbiological surveillance including patient screening methods, organism typing and genome sequencing methodologies. - Applies knowledge and understanding of microbiological surveillance to prevention and control of Healthcare Associated Infection (HCAI). - Demonstrates ability to participate in managing outbreaks or significant cross-infection incidents in the healthcare setting. - Demonstrates knowledge and understanding of the healthcare environment and equipment as potential sources of infection. - Demonstrates knowledge and understanding of public health implications of specific communicable diseases and the importance of appropriate public health notification and intervention. - Demonstrates knowledge and understanding of the publichealth aspects of vaccine-preventable infections and the benefits of vaccination. - Demonstrates ability to advise appropriately on the use of active and passive immunisation, including in immunocompromised patients and in outbreaks.

+Generic Domain 1: Professional values and behaviours Professional Domain 2: Professional skills Capabilities Practical skills Communication and interpersonal skills Dealing with complexity and uncertainty Clinical skills (history taking, diagnosis and management: consent: humane interventions: prescribina medicines safely; using medical devices safely; infection control and communicable disease) Domain 3: Professional knowledge Domain 4: Capabilities in health promotion and illness prevention Domain 5: Capabilities in leadership and team-working Evidence to inform CbD decision Mini-CEX ECE OIPAT TO MCR ES report FRCPath Part 1 DOPs